isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Components.md

 </li>
 <li>
 <p><strong>Software Components</strong>
-<br>Ernst &amp; Young audited, reviewed, and assessed the TradeTrust framework
-in 2021 to ensure its reliability and trustworthiness.
-Data is always kept confidential, as it is not stored on the blockchain.</p>
+<br>The set of software components can be downloaded for free from <strong><a href="https://github.com/TradeTrust" rel="noopener noreferrer nofollow" target="_blank">GitHub</a></strong>&nbsp;under
+the open-source licensing terms.
+Distributed open-source so that participants like you (government or private-sector) can assure themselves of what the software code does.</p>
+<p>Ernst &amp; Young completed the security assessment in 2021 to ensure
+its reliability and trustworthiness.</p>
+<p></p>
 </li>
 </ol>
+<p>&lt;Add graphic icons next to headers to emphasise each point&gt;</p>
 <p></p>
 <p>TradeTrust supports many document formats.
 Its components are open-source
 and free to use, enabling easy integration into existing systems.
 It functions